Summary

 Sigma Lithium has the fastest planned ramp up of lithium production from their project in Brazil which looks set to soon be a very large spodumene producer.

 Sayona Mining has very large resources well located in Canada.
 We do have some concern over how their off-take deal from NAL (Sayona Quebec "SYQ") is priced given spodumene is now selling at ~US$5,081/t (Eg: PLL has right to 50% of half of SYQ off-take (minimum price of US$500/t and a maximum price of US$900/t).
-Piedmont Lithium (PLL) stated in June 2022:
+Piedmont Lithium stated in June 2022:

 Piedmont and Sayona confirmed the terms of the spodumene concentrate offtake agreement between SYQ and Piedmont.
 Under the offtake agreement, Piedmont is entitled to purchase the greater of 113,000 metric tons per year of spodumene concentrate or 50% of production from the NAL project.
 The agreement also covers concentrate produced from ore mined at SYQ's Authier Project.
 Purchases are subject to market pricing with a price floor of $500 per metric ton and a price ceiling of $900 per metric ton.
 Under the terms of the offtake agreement, if Sayona and Piedmont jointly construct and operate a lithium conversion plant in Quebec, then spodumene concentrate produced from the NAL project would be preferentially delivered to that chemical plant upon start of operations.
 Any remaining concentrate not delivered to a jointly owned conversion plant would first be delivered to Piedmont up to Piedmont's offtake right and then to third parties.
 Sayona and Piedmont expect to begin a series of technical studies with respect to lithium conversion in Quebec and will update the market in the coming months.